Last updated on September 23rd, 2022

 Part of the Tafua Peninsula Rainforest Preserve, I was a bit disappointed with the Tafua Crater and wouldn’t recommend this stop.
-If you to want to see for yourself, look for the sign opposite the former Savaii airport and follow the road towards the coast.
-At some point, you’ll reach metal gate where you pay the T10 fee.
+If you want to see for yourself, look for the sign opposite the former Savaii airport and follow the road towards the coast.
+At some point, you’ll reach the metal gate where you pay the T10 fee.
 I tried finding the crater on my own but ended up driving in a big circle.
-So the next time around, one of the locals who collected the fee took me on the unmarked trail to the viewing area (10 minute hike).
+So the next time around, one of the locals who collected the fee took me on the unmarked trail to the viewing area (a 10-minute hike).
 There’s actually not much to see up here since the crater is overgrown with tropical vegetation.

 From the fale back in the entrance, you can ask the locals if they can take you to the Pulemelei Mound.
 It’s a tricky hike through the thick rainforest and I was quoted T50 so I opted out.

 The stretch of coastal road from the Afu Aau Falls to the Alofaaga Blowholes is the most scenic in Samoa.
 The sections which cling to the ocean, offer dramatic views of sea smashed volcanic cliffs, weird rock formations carved by the water and palm trees that somehow manage to survive the battering winds.